midimarcus/videoranking/README.md

 - Raw technical data: resolution, video/audio bitrate, codecs, audio channels, source type
 - A technical quality score (per metric and total)

-The script is useful for comparing different versions of the same video (e.g., different encodings of a movie or lecture) to choose the best-quality file.
+The script is useful for comparing different versions of the same video (e.g., different encodings of a movie, TV episode, or recorded lecture) to choose the best-quality file.

 ---